MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

     1. Select the integration key, and then, in the first column next to **Bookable Resource**, add **bookableresourceid [Bookable Resource]**.
     1. Select **Save**, and close the integration key page.

-1. Stop the **Project Operations Integration Actuals** map, and then select **Table map version** to update from version 1.0.14 to 10.0.17 or later.
+1. Stop the **Project Operations Integration Actuals** map, and then select **Table map version** to update to version 10.0.17 or later.
 You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
 This refresh also starts the new map for project worker resource import (bookable resources).
-1. Stop the **Project Operations integration** entity for the **Hour estimates** map, and then select **Table map version** to update from version 1.0.4 to 1.0.6 or later.
+1. Stop the **Project Operations integration** entity for the **Hour estimates** map, and then select **Table map version** to update to version 1.0.6 or later.
 You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.

 ### Changes enabled by this feature